milenalangen/ux-guide-app/README.md

 # ux-guide-app

-This is a code bundle for ux-guide-app.
-The original project is available at https://www.figma.com/design/nmmrvbCast6xKEw20GBDvk/UX-Design-Productivity-App.
+The project id deployed with Netlify and available on https://ux-guide-app.netlify.app/null

 ## Running the code